Basic Biomedical Sciences Program

 Check the research groups which are available to consider your proposal.

-3) Optional Electives from the Hispanic and European Studies Program (including Spanish Language Courses)
+3) Optional Electives from the Barcelona Program for Interdisciplinary Studies (including Spanish Language Courses)

 (Available during 1st and 2nd terms)

 Students may round out their course registration with Spanish language courses, which are offered for all levels, from beginner to proficiency, including courses for native speakers.